Tennessee

 What is Kairos Power building in Tennessee?

-Where will the Hermes reactor be located?
+Where will the Hermes reactor series be located?

-When will Hermes be built?
+When will the Hermes reactor series be built?

-Who will own and operate Hermes?
+Who will own and operate the Hermes reactor series?

-Who is paying for Hermes?
+Who is paying for the Hermes reactor series?

 Why Tennessee?